DKFN/Swirl-GraphQL-Subject/README.md

 ## Meet the mini-Netflix GraphQL backend

-*This part will cover the essentials you need to know to interract with the server, as such I won't enter technical details of its implementation here but feel free to check the repository [link]*
+*This part will cover the essentials you need to know to interract with the server, as such I won't enter technical details of its implementation here but feel free to check the repository https://github.com/DKFN/Swirl-graphql-back*

 #### How to query the server ?

-The server base URL is : *http://45.76.45.208:9000/*

-You will need to do POST queries to this route : *http://45.76.45.208:9000/graphql*

 *Before writing code I suggest you to try to query the server with Postman (or curl, but even if I love CLI, writing graphQL queries seems painfull there).
 There are few words about using it later in this document if you need/*